Any links to Amazon are affiliate links.

-What we do on a regular basis is really quite simple, but often the simple things in life prove to be the hardest.
+What we do to teach our children about Jesus Christ on a regular basis is really quite simple, but often the simple things in life prove to be the hardest.
 We do things that are bit by bit each day and each week.
 I will break it down into simple categories.
 I would encourage you to work on one category at a time.
 That seems to be less overwhelming.
 Once you have one category down, move on to the next.

 Do not underestimate the power of these simple things, and do not wait for your “baby” to get older before you start them.
 I erroneously assumed Brayden wouldn’t gain anything anyway and waited until he was older before doing many things.
 That was very wrong.
 I have watched my girls absorb and emulate things as they have grown up with these things present in their lives from birth.
 Even an infant can benefit from the spirit that comes from doing these things.